This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Astronomical Clock

 During the Walk of The Apostles, a skeleton figure representing death rings a bell and the 12 apostles start parading through two small doorways over the clock.
-The show lasts about one minute.
-Therefore, make sure you are in front of the Astronomical Clock on time.
+Be there on time, as the show lasts about one minute.

 This image shows a panoramic view of people in front of the astronomical clock waiting for the Apostles Parade.